Akhilap1/CourseraRepo/RepData/PA1_template.md

 **Are there differences in activity patterns between weekdays and weekends?**

-The dataset with the filled-in missing values for this part.
+The dataset with the filled-in missing values is used for this part.
 Using the weekdays function, the day of week for each record is computed.
 A new factor variable is created in the dataset with two levels - **"weekday"** and **"weekend"** indicating whether a given date is a weekday or weekend day.